danielwilstrop/hotel/README.md

 Great tutorial project learning to use React in a lot more detail.

-Using class components, functional components, hooks, state, router, global context
+Using class components, functional components, hooks, state, router, global context, env variables and more.

+Filtering done with vanilla JS

 Finally used contenful as a hosting provider for the data and deployed the site using Netlify.